alpine-docker/helm/README.md

 This feature was added on 23th May 2021.

-1. Version 3.5.4 and 3.6.0-rc.1 are manually pushed by me with multi-arch image supported
+1. Versions 3.5.4 and 3.6.0-rc.1 have been manually pushed with support for multi-arch images.
-2. Older version will be not updated as multi-arch images
+2. Older versions will not be updated to support multi-arch images.
-3. Newer vesions from now on will be multi-arch images (`--platform linux/amd64,linux/arm/v7,linux/arm64/v8,linux/arm/v6,linux/ppc64le,linux/s390x`)
+3. Newer versions going forward will support multi-arch images, including: --platform linux/amd64,linux/arm/v7,linux/arm64/v8,linux/arm/v6,linux/ppc64le,linux/s390x.
-4. I don't support other architectures, except `amd64`, because I have no other environments to do that.
-If you have any issues with other platforms, you need raise PR to fix it.
+4. I do not support other architectures besides amd64 since I do not have the necessary environments to test them.
+If you experience any issues with other platforms, please raise a PR to fix it.
-5. There is no difference to run `docker pull` , `docker run` commands with multi-arch docker images, you can run them as normal.
-For example, if you need pull image from arm64 (such as new Mac M1 chip), you can run `docker pull alpine/helm:3.5.4` to get the image directly.
-Remember.
+5. There is no difference in running `docker pull` and `docker run` commands with multi-arch docker images; you can run them as normal.
+For example, if you need to pull an image from arm64 (such as the new Mac M1 chip), you can run `docker pull alpine/helm:3.5.4` to get the image directly.
+Remember to specify the desired version number.

 ### Github Repo

 https://github.com/alpine-docker/helm

-### Daily CI build logs
+### CI build logs

 https://app.circleci.com/pipelines/github/alpine-docker/helm?branch=master